sparolab/marscalib/README.md

 * Place the spherical target within about 30 cm, ensuring it is visible to both sensors.
 (If placed too far, the sphere may not be captured for LiDAR)

-* Remain the two sensors(camera and LiDAR) and the spherical target __stationary__ while data is collected for more than 40 seconds.
+* Remain the two sensors(camera and LiDAR) and the spherical target ❗__stationary__❗ while data is collected for more than 40 seconds.

-* After acquiring the data, arrange the bags as follows (recommended: 10 samples).
+* After acquiring the data, arrange the bags as follows (recommended: at least 10 samples).
     ```
     📂 Dataset
     ┣  1.db3 (file name is not necessary)
     ┣  2.db3
     ┣  3.db3
     ┣  4.db3
-    ┣  5.db3
-    ┣  6.db3
         ...
     ```